abhaysrivastav/abhaysrivastav.github.io/blogs/llms.md

   - The reason to use only decoder is that, the feature of the self-attention layer preventing positions from attending to subsequent positions by masking fits well for language modeling task, in which we predict the next word using the previous words.

+# LLMs – Characteristics

+  1. General purpose models :
+     - Handles a wide range of NLP tasks.
+     - Trained on diverse text datasets.

+2. Learn and memorizes:
+    - LLMs understand syntax and semantics.
+    - Memorizes details from training data.
+    - Provides factual information based on learned data.
+3. Stateless :
+     - LLMs process each input independently.
+     - No memory of previous interaction.
+     - Each query is treated as seperate instance.

+4. Stochastic:
+   -

 ## N-gram Language Model